 Everything You Need to Know About Nonprofit Business Loans

-Also, like a business, your nonprofit’s success or failure often comes down to execution.
+In addition, like a for-profit business, your nonprofit’s success or failure often comes down to execution.
 How effective are the services that you’re providing?
 How prudently are you managing your cash flow?

-In the next section, we’ll review everything you need to know about applying for and receiving a nonprofit business loan, so that you can determine if it’s right for your organization.
+In the next section, we’ll review everything you need to know about applying for and receiving a nonprofit business loan.
+Once you understand this information, you can determine if pursuing additional financing is right for your organization.

 Who Provides Nonprofit Business Loans?

 Unfortunately, nonprofit business loans can be hard to obtain, as few lenders offer them.
 From a lender’s perspective, lending to a nonprofit is just as risky, if not riskier, as lending to a business.

-Many nonprofits rely on government grants and large donations.
-Unfortunately, these revenue streams can dry up quickly as donors’ priorities change.
+Many nonprofits rely on government agency grants and large donations.
+Unfortunately, these revenue streams can dry up quickly as donors’ priorities can change.
 This increases the liability for lenders, which may result in higher interest rates or increased application rejections.

 Where and How to Apply for a Nonprofit Loan

-Consider the Liabilities
+Review the Potential Liabilities

 Repayment plans will also result in financial burdens, eating into your cash flow, which could create liquidity problems.
-You should only take out money that you genuinely need.
+That’s why you should only take out loan amounts that you genuinely need.